 Disabilities – CRS runs a Training Centre for Differently-abled Persons (TCDP) offering courses to young people with physical and mentally disabilities.
 The students learn skills that enable them to earn an income and be more independent.

 Football – CRS has set up football teams for boys in several of the Education Centres.
-These nurture teamwork, motivation and pride.
-The boys in Kolkata are also paired with a team of football-mad boys in the UK through a sponsorship scheme.
+These nurture teamwork, motivation and pride, and the teams enjoy periodic matches against each other.

 Nari Dana – The latest initiative is an exciting new partnership between a UK fashion designer and ladies in Kolkata’s slums.
 A small group of women have been selected as the first employees of a new production centre and will sew and embroider items for sale in the UK.